evijit/evijit.github.io/_news/announcement_53.md

 related_posts: false
 ---

-Remember the discussions around AI Eval plots last week?
-We at Eval-Eval have a quick [blog post on the AI Eval Charts Crisis](https://evalevalai.com/documentation/eval-charts-crisis)!
+We at Eval-Eval published a [blog post on the AI Eval Charts Crisis](https://evalevalai.com/documentation/eval-charts-crisis), examining the challenges and incentive structures behind misleading evaluation visualizations.